faastjs/faast.js/README.md

 Every call to `faast` creates its own cloud infrastructure.
 For example, on AWS this creates an AWS Lambda function, SNS topic, topic subscription, SQS queue, and log group.
-Faast.js contains a garbage collector that runs asynchronously with your process to clean up old infrastructure from previous instances.
+Faast.js contains a [garbage collector](./docs/api/faastjs.commonoptions.gc.md) that runs asynchronously and automatically with your process to clean up old infrastructure from previous instances.

-There is also a `cleanup` function which cleans up the infrastructure for the faast.js instance immediately.
+There is also a [cleanup](./docs/api/faastjs.FaastModule.cleanup.md) function which cleans up the infrastructure for the faast.js instance immediately.
 It is recommended that you always call `cleanup` to minimize the infrastructure left behind on your cloud console.
 Here is a more complete code example with cleanup:

 ```typescript
 import { faast } from "faastjs";